Last updated on 29 January 2025

 Recent investment performance

 • The all-property annual total return peaked at 25.1% in May 2022, and then decelerated sharply, bottoming out at -16.9% per annum in the year to June 2023.
-Performance has been in positive territory during the first 10 months of 2024, reaching +3.9% pa in October 2024.
+Performance was in positive territory throughout 2024, accelerating to +7.0% pa by the year end (MSCI Monthly Index).

-• The industrial annual total return is now +6.7%, compared with a low of -23.2% in June 2023.
-Retail annual returns turned positive in December 2023 and increased sharply to +6.1% in October 2024, compared with a low of -9.6% in July 2023.
-The total return for offices remains in negative territory at -3.7% per annum in October 2024, but performance has steadily improved in recent months, and is now well above the low of -18.9% in August 2023 (MSCI Monthly Index).
-Taking just the last three months, all three sectors are in positive territory (+2.8% for industrial, +2.9% for retail and +0.7% for offices).
+• The industrial annual total return is now +9.2%, compared with a low of -23.2% in June 2023.
+Retail annual returns turned positive in December 2023 and increased sharply to +10.4% in December 2024, compared with a low of -9.6% in July 2023.
+The total return for offices remains in negative territory (just) at -0.2% per annum in December 2024, well above the low of -18.9% in August 2023 (MSCI Monthly Index).
+Taking just the last three months, all three sectors are in positive territory (+3.6% for industrial, +3.5% for retail and +1.0% for offices).

 Investment outlook